maoxuxu/JMLLM/README.md

 # JMLLM

-The official implementation of our 2024 paper "[Divide and Conquer: A Hybrid Strategy Defeats Multimodal Large Language Models]
+The official implementation of our 2024 paper "Divide and Conquer: A Hybrid Strategy Defeats Multimodal Large Language Models"
 ## Table of Contents

 - [Updates](#updates)